 One day, as I held that thumb drive in my hand, I thought “What am I going to do with this now?”
 That’s when I started looking into self-publishing.
 It took little effort to upload and republish that file, and within just a few days, my book was republished under my Wonder Storm Productions, LLC, FOR FREE, and it is making nearly $4.00/copy!

 I have learned a lot about both traditional and self-publishing.
 If you are interested in learning more, contact me and I can help walk you through the process.
 (My services are extraordinarily reasonable @ $25/hour.)
 I have a team of editors, layout and design artists, and illustrators available to help with your project!

 Why I Write

-While hosting a book reading for an intellectual fifth-grade class, and having relatively deep conversations with my audience, the reason for my writing came over me like a torrential flood: This is what it’s all about.
-Conversation.
+While hosting a book reading for an intellectual fifth-grade class, and having relatively deep conversations with my audience, my WHY for writing overcame me like a torrential flood: Conversation and connection.

 Children are open and willing to talk.
 They are able to be vulnerable, still.
 They want to share.
 They want to be heard.
 They want to know that we care, that they have a place to explore their opinions and feelings.

 This is the reason for my stories.
 To talk, to open the conversation, to be vulnerable.